 Most of us cannot easily determine how much income we will have in retirement.
-However, we must project that amount to ensure we have set up our investment portfolio in a manner which will provide us with the most tax relief, knowing that investments are taxed differently.
+However, we must project that amount to ensure we have set up our investment portfolio in a manner that will provide us with the most tax relief, knowing that investments are taxed differently.
 The closer we are to retirement, the more important this step will be since our income will decline once we stop working.

-To estimate your post-retirement tax bracket, there are several steps which must be taken which include determining how much social security you will receive, calculating pension benefits where applicable, and estimating income from your investments.
+To estimate your post-retirement tax bracket, there are several steps that must be taken which include determining how much social security you will receive, calculating pension benefits where applicable, and estimating income from your investments.
 Once you have an estimate of your Adjusted Gross Income (AGI) you may be able to determine how much of your investment portfolio should remain in tax free or deferred accounts.
 Remember, once you retire, you will be unable to add funds to your retirement accounts but there may be other options available to you.

 Retirees should be aware their taxable income could have an impact on more than their investment portfolio.
-For example, you could see an increase in Medicare taxes of up to 3.8 percent if your modified adjusted gross income exceeds $200,000 if you are single, or $250,000 if you are married and plan to file a joint return.
+For example, you could see an increase in Medicare taxes of up to 3.8 percent of your modified adjusted gross income exceeds $200,000 if you are single, or $250,000 if you are married and plan to file a joint return.
 This means you have to pay attention to possible capital gains and dividends from your investments, particularly as you approach retirement.

 Retirement for most of us means we are more concerned about maintaining our lifestyle by wise use of our investments versus accumulating additional wealth.
-This means you must take a realistic approach to managing your current investment portfolio.
-We are less risk-tolerant as we approach retirement, or during retirement because our focus is more on stability than on the growth of our portfolio.
+This means you must take a realistic approach to manage your current investment portfolio.
+We are less risk-tolerant as we approach retirement, or during retirement, because our focus is more on stability than on the growth of our portfolio.
 This means we tend to be more conservative in our investment approach since we now need the income generated from our investments to maintain our lifestyle.

-There is no investment strategy which will work for everyone.
-There are numerous factors which must be considered to find a plan that helps you meet your financial goals.
+There is no investment strategy that will work for everyone.
+There are numerous factors that must be considered to find a plan that helps you meet your financial goals.
 The age of your spouse is also a consideration when you are making these decisions.
 For example, if you and your spouse are both 60 years old, the decisions you make will be significantly different than if you are 60 and your spouse is 65.

 Investors also need to be aware of the fluctuations which can impact their investment portfolios.
-Just because a stock position has out-performed market expectations for a decade or more does not mean it will continue to do so.
+Just because a stock position has outperformed market expectations for a decade or more does not mean it will continue to do so.

 Investment decisions need to be made free of emotion, based on the current market, and with your financial goals in mind.